zuplo/docs/docs/articles/custom-ci-cd.md

           name: Zuplo Deploy
           # set -o pipefail
           # This way if the deploy fails, we fail before piping to tee.
-          # Note that you are not required to use tee.
+          # Note that you aren't required to use tee.
 We are using it in this example so that the output is available to the terminal and written to the file.
           script:
             - set -o pipefail
             - npx zuplo deploy --apiKey "$ZUPLO_API_KEY" | tee